Quantitative stability of Gel'fand's inverse boundary problem: Introduction

 We hope our results may have applications in medicine, especially to cancer treatment, more concretely, to imaging necessary for radiation therapy (e.g. the navigation of cyber knives) and for ultrasound surgery, see e.g. \cite{W}.
 In these treatment, many thin beams of X-rays or high amplitude ultrasound waves are concentrated in the cancerous tissue and the planning of the treatment requires stable imaging methods.
 A significant potential instance is the focused ultrasound surgery \cite{Tempany}, where a cancerous tissue is destroyed by an excessive heat dose generated by focused ultrasound waves.
 The location where the ultrasound waves are focused is determined by the intrinsic Riemannian metric corresponding to the wave speed of acoustic waves, see \cite{Dahl,L}.
-An important observation is that the intensity of the impact decreases approximately quadratically as one moves away from the focusing spot, both for thin X-ray beams coming from different directions and for focused ultrasound waves.
-(Say, if the spot where the rays are focused is of size $1$ mm, then the intensity at $1$ cm is about $1/100$ weaker than in the spot.)
-This observation is of key importance for such treatment to work, yet also explains the importance of extremely high precision in navigation.
 In particular, in an anisotropic medium where the inverse problem is not uniquely solvable in Euclidean coordinates, see \cite{Sylvester}, it is beneficial to do imaging in the same Riemannian structure that determines the wave propagation.
-The imaging of the Riemannian metric associated with the wave propagation is an inverse problem for the wave equation, which is equivalent, see \cite{KKLM}, to the Gel'fand inverse problem studied in this paper.
+The imaging of the Riemannian metric associated with the wave propagation is an inverse problem for the wave equation, which is equivalent, see \cite{KKLM}, to Gel'fand's inverse problem studied in this paper.
 Numerical methods to solve these problems have been studied in \cite{HoopOksanen1,HoopOksanen2}.
+The quantitative stability of reconstruction from other types of data, e.g. the Dirichlet-to-Neumann map or the source-to-solution map for the wave equation, has not yet been studied; however, in the light of \cite{BKL3,KKLM}, we think a similar stability estimate might be possible.

 Let $(M,g)$ be a compact, connected, orientable Riemannian manifold of dimension $n\geqslant 2$ with smooth boundary $\partial M$.
 We consider the manifold $M$ in the class $\mathcal{M}_n(D,K_1,K_2,i_0,r_0)$ of bounded geometry defined by the bounds on the diameter $\textrm{diam}(M)$, the injectivity radius $\textrm{inj}(M)$, the Riemannian curvature tensor $R_M$ of $M$, and the second fundamental form $S$ of the boundary $\partial M$ embedded in $M$: